 When you visit the Hospital:

-If you are feeling unwell please do not attend the Hospital.
+If you are feeling unwell or need to self isolate please do not attend the Hospital.

 Are veterinary clinics classed as essential?

 Yes veterinary services are classed as a critical service.